 I am a huge, huge advocate for accessibility online.
 Sometimes it can be a buzzword, but I think it just needs to be ingrained in what everybody does all the time.
 And every time I have the opportunity to attend a webinar or a conference around accessibility, I do it because they are always so informative and enlightening.

 But it’s also very easy.
 No, not easy.
 That’s not the right word.
-It’s necessary.
+Accessibility is necessary.

 Implementing these small changes not only improves your website for people with all ranges of abilities, but also for people in general.